Identifying the White Spots That Appear on Fish (illustrated)

 Author’s note: Epistylis often affects goldfish, loaches and other bottom dwelling species.

-There are various possible causes of a fish that has developed white specks or patches on its body, fins, or gills.
+There are various possible causes of a fish that has developed white spots or patches on its body, fins, or gills.
 Additional behavioral symptoms will help in identifying the cause in order to begin an adequate treatment and save your pets from harm.

 Here are guidelines to follow when you want to treat an aquarium fish for white spots: